 I think so.
 It worries me the way that we as a society have become so glued to our devices and it obviously discourages outdoor activities for younger ones.
 But I think the earlier you introduce the concept of nature and its benefits, the better.
 If children are shown the wonders of nature before devices completely take over their lives, they’ll not only be more equipped to balance the digital world with the outside world, but they’ll want to.

-100 Hikes of a Lifetime, it reads almost as a bucket list of hikes.
+100 Hikes of a Lifetime, reads almost as a bucket list of hikes.
 Personally, are there any bucket list hikes you haven’t hit yet?

 An area I’ve always wanted to hike and haven’t yet been able is New Zealand.
-There’s a number of great hikes there I’d be stoked to try.
+There are a number of great hikes there I’d be stoked to try.
 But I’ll tell you about one that was a bucket list item for me, Torres Del Paine.
 It’s in Chile near Patagonia and it is just remarkable.
 The mountains are incredible.
 The towers genuinely defy belief, they have to be seen to be believed.
 Absolutely a classic for me.

 About Kate Siber